guomy0611/annotation-as-search/README.md

 }
 ```

-### File Overview
+### Extending AaS server and client

-#### /annotation-helper/tree.py
+#### Changing the question generation algorithm.

-The file tree.py contains the complete code for the question generation algorithm.
+The file `annotation-helper/tree.py` contains the complete code for the question generation algorithm.

 The code for the classes forest and tree are defined in it.